Note: Despite first writing this post in 2006, it is still current as I update it a couple times a year.

 In the U.S., however, possibly tied as a favorite with the PT Cruiser, is the Ford Focus.
 I’m not a fan of the ZX4 4-door sedan’s styling, but the Euro-inspired aesthetics of the 3-door ZX3 and 5-door ZX4 hatchbacks is a knockout.
 I first spotted the ZX4 in England years before it was introduced to the U.S., so admittedly some of my delight at the angular styling comes from an imbedded association with memories of all the other great little European cars over there.
 The Focus also gets quite a bit better gas mileage than the PT Cruiser and feels more spirited, both in acceleration, road feel, and turning prowess.

 Below is a list ranking the rental cars I have driven.
-Although I first wrote this article in February 2006, I will try to keep this list up-to-date as I drive more rentals.
+Although I first wrote this article in February 2006, I will keep this list up-to-date as I drive more rentals.

 - 2011 Ford Mustang Convertible: Despite a generation apart, this was like the 2008 Mustang Convertible I loved in New England, but with evolutionary sheetmetal that is akin to shrink-wrapping a muscular exterior and a high-quality interior that features a one-piece soft-touch dash.
 Great memories of going through San Francisco (including Lombard St.) like we were in the movie “Bullitt.”